+Study area

-Study area-Las Vegas Wash, a natural wash east of the city of Las Vegas, Nevada, carries storm water, groundwater drainage, and treated effluent from three wastewater treatment plants to Lake Mead.
+Las Vegas Wash, a natural wash east of the city of Las Vegas, Nevada, carries stormwater, groundwater drainage, and treated effluent from three wastewater treatment plants to Lake Mead.
 The Wash provides nearly the only surface water outlet for the entire 5,680 km2 of Las Vegas Valley.
-A drainage area of 4,108 km2 contributes directly to the Wash through surface flow which is channeled to Las Vegas Bay of Lake Mead, while drainage of the remaining 1,572 km2 is presumably subsurface and may drain toward Las Vegas Wash.
+A drainage area of 4,108 km2 contributes directly to the Wash through surface flow which is channeled to Las Vegas Bay of Lake Mead, while drainage of the remaining 1,572 km2 is presumably subsurface and may drain toward the Wash.

-Sampling was initiated at the same time that construction of erosion control structures was initiated so comparisons of the effects of structures on macroinvertebrate communities were limited to changes that occurred over time, contrasts with other sites in the Wash that lacked erosion control structures, and similarities to reference sites that were not influenced by wastewater treatment plants.
-Initially in 2000 only 7 mainstem sites (with and without control structures) along the Wash were sampled; however, starting in 2001, 20 sites were selected within the Wash watershed, including 9 Wash sites and 11 tributary and wastewater discharge sites (Figure 2).
-One new wastewater discharge site (LWC9.0 1) was added in 2003.
+Sampling was initiated at the same time that construction of erosion control structures was initiated so comparisons of the effects of structures on macroinvertebrate communities could be determined over time.
+This contrasts with other sites in the Wash that lacked erosion control structures or the furthest upstream site that was not influenced by wastewater treatment plants.
+This furthest upstream site was considered a reference or benchmark site that represents the "best of what's left" (Hawkins et al., 2010).
+Initially in 2000 only seven mainstem sites (with and without control structures) along the Wash were sampled; however, starting in 2001, 20 sites were selected within the Wash watershed, including nine Wash sites (with and without erosion control structures) and 11 tributary and wastewater discharge sites (Fig. 2, also see Table 1).
+One new wastewater discharge site (LWC9.0_1) was added in 2003.
 The numbering system used in this study corresponds to that utilized by the Southern Nevada Water Authority with the site number related to the distance (in miles) upstream from Lake Mead and the letter "C" indicating an inflow at the confluence with the Wash.
 Two additional Wash sites were added in 2005 to sample wetlands forming above erosion control structures (LW6.10 and LW3.86), along with one additional tributary site (LWC5.5).
-The additional tributary site added in 2005 was gone by 2007, the flow having been diverted in a buried concrete conduit.
-Tributary sites were considered important in this study because they can potentially provide a source of reference communities that may not be present in the degraded main channel of Las Vegas Wash.
-The furthest upstream site on the mainstem
+This tributary site was added in 2005, but was no longer available for sampling by 2007, due to the flow having been diverted in a buried concrete conduit.
+Tributary sites were considered important in this study because they can potentially provide a source of baseline communities that may not be present in the main channel of